Alphaopen/alphalogic_api3/docs/index.rst

 Compatibility
 -------------

-The library is compatible with Alphalogic adapters versions since ``.0315``.
+The library is compatible with Alphalogic adapter's core since ``381``.

 Installation
 ------------